Categories: Technology

 Thanks to the increasing popularity of eCommerce, stores are making it easier to do your shopping without ever leaving the house.
 Despite its simplicity and rise in popularity, we still need to take a leap of faith when making purchases.
 There’s no “try before you buy” perk , whichshopping in person provides.
 Both VR and AR are quickly rulling out this problem by giving customers a greater idea of what they are buying before they click the checkout button.

-The Line, luxury boutique retailer, is now using VR to give customers an interactive experience in their Manhattan based store.
-Moreover, big name brands such as Tommy Hilfiger are using VR to give customers frontrow experience at their catwalks.
+The Line, a luxury boutique retailer, is now using VR to give customers an interactive experience in their Manhattan based store.
+Moreover, big name brands such as Tommy Hilfiger are using VR to give customers a frontrow experience at their catwalks.
 Gap has recently attempted to combat their declining sales through the use of new AR technology, too.
 Their Dressingroom App allows customers to “try on” items without ever having to set foot inside a store.
 You simply set your height and weight, and a 3D model is displayed in front of you showcasing your selected clothes.

 It’s not only clothing brands which are making the most of this interactive technology, either.
 Automotive shows rooms are also dabbling in VR.
-Audi recently created Audi city, allowing guests to browse through virtual showroom.
-IKEA Australia has also released VR store, enabling customers to wander through a virtual shop without the hassle of the usual weekend crowds.
+Audi recently created Audi city, allowing guests to browse through a virtual showroom.
+IKEA Australia has also released a VR store, enabling customers to wander through a virtual shop without the hassle of the usual weekend crowds.
 This can empower customers to make more informed decisions about whether a large sofa or TV stand would work in their living room, or prove ugly.

 Interior Design